lupyuen/lupyuen.github.io/src/unicorn4.md

 [(Compare with __Original QEMU__)](https://github.com/qemu/qemu/blob/master/accel/tcg/cpu-exec.c#L704-L769)

 Aha!
-Unicorn is expecting us to __Hook This Interrupt__ and handle the Arm64 SysCall via our Interrupt Callback.
+Unicorn is expecting us to __Hook This Interrupt__ and handle the Arm64 SysCall, via our Interrupt Callback.

-Before hooking the interrupt, we track down the SysCall...
+Before hooking the interrupt, we track down the origin of the SysCall...

 # NuttX SysCall

-_Why is NuttX doing an Arm64 SysCall?
+_Why is NuttX Kernel making an Arm64 SysCall?
 Aren't SysCalls used by NuttX Apps?_

-Earlier we saw NuttX making an Arm64 SysCall, let's find out why.
+Let's find out!
 NuttX passes a __Parameter to SysCall__ in Register X0.
 The value is 2...

 ```c
 /Users/luppy/avaota/nuttx/sched/sched/sched_unlock.c:92